gmhafiz/go8/README.md

 It is still in early stages, and I do not consider it is completed until all integration tests are completed.

-In short, this kit is a Go + Postgres + Chi Router + sqlx starter kit for API development.
+In short, this kit is a Go + Postgres + Chi Router + sqlx + unit testing starter kit for API development.

 # Motivation